Rockies vs. Braves Player Props Betting Odds

 Albies Stats

-- Albies brings a two-game streak with at least one hit into this contest.
-During his last five outings he is hitting .250 with a double, a home run, three walks and two RBI.
+- Albies has picked up a hit in three games in a row.
+In his last five games he is hitting .438 with two doubles, a home run, three walks and five RBI.

 Albies Recent Games